Sure, Jumanji has sci-fi elements. The strange and unexpected events that occur as a result of the game's powers give it a sci-fi touch.

 First, it needs a great story.
 A unique and engaging plot that grabs readers' attention.
 For example, 'Dune' has a complex and fascinating story which contributed to its acclaim.
 Second, strong characters are important.
 Well - developed characters that readers can relate to or be intrigued by.
 Third, the scientific concepts in the book should be well - thought - out.
 If it's about time travel, it has to be presented in a believable way.

-No, Matilda isn't a science fiction book.
-It's more of a children's fantasy story.
+No, 'Wonder' isn't a science fiction book.
+It's more of a contemporary fiction that focuses on themes like kindness, acceptance, and personal growth.